 Like all medicines, this medicine can cause side effects, although not everybody gets them.

-Stop using VYDURA and contact your doctor straight away if you have signs of an allergic reaction such as severe rash or shortness of breath.
-Allergic reactions with VYDURA are uncommon (may affect up to 1 in 100 people).
+Stop using VYDURA and contact your doctor straight away if you have signs of an allergic reaction (such as severe rash or shortness of breath) or signs of a severe allergic reaction known as ‘anaphylaxis’ (such as swelling of tongue, mouth or face, trouble swallowing or breathing, throat tightness, or hoarseness).
+Allergic reactions, including anaphylaxis, with VYDURA are uncommon (may affect up to 1 in 100 people).

 A common side effect (may affect up to 1 in 10 people) is nausea.